bobbydams/fast-api-example/README.md

 This project also includes a [Postman](https://www.postman.com/downloads/) collection for testing individual endpoints available with this API project.

-Import the file `Flask Example.postman_collection.json` into your Postman application.
+Import the file `Fast API Example.postman_collection.json` into your Postman application.

 # Testing